Aly Giesbrecht Counselling

 a note about what therapy is not...

 Therapy not a sign of weakness.
 It takes a lot of courage to be vulnerable and seek help.
-Seeking help truly shows strength.
 Contrary to popular belief, in many ways it's 'easier' and 'safer' to stay silent and struggle alone (even though the effects of struggling alone are by no means easy or safe).
-But it's important to know: there truly is not a single person alive who does not need help at some point or another.
+But it's important to know: there is not a single person alive who does not need help at times.

 Therapy is not an indication that you are somehow inadequate in skills, ability, or strength.
-It shows that you're human and are in the process of growing and learning.
-There is never a point where any of us is beyond growth or learning.
+It shows that you're human and are in the process of growing and learning, and that is a life-long process.

 Therapy is not only about focusing on what's going wrong in your life--it's about focusing on what's meaningful in your life.
 Addressing what's not going well is absolutely an important part of therapy, but as your therapist, I'm also interested in celebrating with you what's going well for you--so don't be shy about letting me know about those things too!